TinPang/optimalCytosolicDensity_linearModel/README.md

 # optimalCytosolicDensity_linearModel

+**A Model to Investigate the Optimal Cytosolic Density of a Cell**

-This repository stores the MATLAB source code of the 'linear model' and also the 'parallel model' of the following publication:
+This repository stores the MATLAB source code of the 'linear model' (and also the 'parallel model'), which investigates how a bacterial cell optimizes its cytosolic density.

 Pang, T. Y., & Lercher, M. J. (2020).
 Optimal density of bacterial cells.
 Cold Spring Harbor Laboratory. https://doi.org/10.1101/2020.11.18.388744

 See Fig. 2 of the manuscript for an illustration of the model.

+**Description of the Files**

 The three folders correspond to the 3 versions of the model: (1) main model, (2) diffusion limited case, (3) transition state limited case.
 See Fig. 1 of the manuscript for an explanation to the different limited cases.